View Upcoming Dividends

 Stock Portfolio Organizer is able to download the dividend data for free from Yahoo Finance.

 Associate Dividends & Trust Distributions With Trades

 When entering dividends or trust distributions, you can automatically or manually associate them with trades.
 This allows Stock Portfolio Organizer to calculate some very useful metrics that you won’t find in other portfolio managers.
 The following are just some of the useful metrics that Stock Portfolio Organizer can calculate with this information:

-Average Return of Dividend or Trust Distribution
+Average Yield On Cost of Dividend or Trust Distribution